Skip to main content

 Scopes the design problem: what to solve, what success looks like, what is fixed versus flexible, and every reference a designer needs before opening Figma.

-requirements shape the design
+scope shapes the design

 • Template 3